Financial Makeover: How to Change Your Financial Life in 30 Days

 Third – Mind Your Debt

-If your debt isn’t part of your initial financial goal, you still want to take a look.
+If your debt isn’t part of your initial financial goal, you still want to take a look at it.
 There are things you can do in the short term to make it more manageable and possibly save on the amount of interest you will end up paying before you reach that coveted zero balance.
+Managing debt should always be a major part of everyone’s financial makeover list.

 Here are some steps you can take to reduce your payments and your interest.